What the best

 running the appliance often, Energy Star-rated models will save you money on

-effectively remove adequate moisture from, so choose a model
+effectively remove adequate moisture from, so choose a model with sufficient

 purchase a dehumidifier that they plan to rotate through different areas of the

 home.
-If this is the case, heavier models aren't the most practical option.
+If this is the case, heavy models aren't the most practical option.

 Consider where you'll be using it, whether you'll need to relocate it up or

 down flights of stairs and whether the dehumidifier you're considering is